 π’ Chapter 2 β Adding & Removing Liquidity

 Adding liquidity means depositing two tokens into a pool so others can swap between them.
 In return, you earn a share of the trading fees.
 Removing liquidity is simply taking your tokens back out.
+You can stake you liquidity tokens in our Farm for additional liquidity provider rewards.

-Before you add liquidity
+Before you add - liquidity vocabulary

 Slippage β The small difference between the expected price and the executed price, caused by market movement during your trade.